magento/devdocs/guides/v1.0/extension-dev-guide/depend-inj.md

 For more information, see <a href="http://www.objectmentor.com/resources/articles/dip.pdf" target="_blank">this article by Robert C. Martin</a>.

-The <a href="{{ site.mage2000url }}lib/internal/Magento/Framework/ObjectManager/ObjectManager.php" target="_blank">object manager</a> specifies the dependency environment for constructor injection for constructor injection.
+The <a href="{{ site.mage2000url }}lib/internal/Magento/Framework/ObjectManager/ObjectManager.php" target="_blank">object manager</a> specifies the dependency environment for constructor injection.
 The object manager must be present only when composing code.
 In larger applications, composing code is performed early in the bootstrapping process.

 This topic uses the following terms: